slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9869-8/packetizer_raw_output.md

 Clarify the normative language in Sections 5.2 and 8 by either explicitly scoping the requirement on the REQ token (e.g., making it optional or mandatory uniformly) to eliminate the ambiguity.

+**Severity:** Medium
+  *Basis:* The inconsistency can lead to divergent interpretations in implementations and varied security behavior, potentially weakening off-path PTB spoofing protection under some interpretations.

+**Confidence:** Medium

 ---